TobiasGlitch/TobiasGlitch/README.md

 - 🌱 I’m currently learning Python and PySpark,
 - 💞️ I’m looking to collaborate on data analysis and best practice for pipelines.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Work hard for what you want.
-I have "lucked" into every stage of my career, but realisiticly each step required dedication and discipline to make it.
+I have "lucked" into every stage of my career, but realisticly each step required dedication and discipline to make it.
 Never give up, never surrender.

 <!---
 TobiasGlitch/TobiasGlitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.